Who We Are

 Turlach Ur holds weekly practices and monthly group lessons at which all levels come together for instruction in small groups (and lunch in a big group!).

-Contact Rob Clower, the band's Pipe Major, or visit their website to learn more about the group.
+Contact Rob Clower, the band's Pipe Major, or visit their website or Facebook page to learn more about the group.

 The Loft Theatre